AndreasTNT/PyPress/README.md

 # PyPress

-A simple word processor
+A simple text editor

-Open, edit and view different text formats.
+View, open and edit.

 Mainly a way to see what I can make.